 When looking at the bell curve that gives the phenomenon its name, investors sometimes also refer to tail risk as “left-tail risk,” as it refers to the very unlikely and very negative outcomes on the curve.

 Tail risk is defined by a concept called standard deviation.
 As a metric, standard deviation shows how widely the price of an asset fluctuates above and below its average.
-For a stock that’s swinging up and down, the standard deviation will be high, while the standard deviation for a stock with a steady value will be low.
+For a volatile stock, the standard deviation will be high, while the standard deviation for a stock with a steady value will be low.

 Normal distribution is a statistical term used to describe the probability of an event, and it shapes the bell curve.
 If you flip a coin 10,000 times, how often will it land on heads or tails?
 Each time, there is a 50% probability it will land on heads or tails, and the curve describes the likelihood that those 10,000 flips will come out 50/50.
 The fat middle of the curve says it will be close to 50/50, but there are extremely low probabilities at the low (or skinny) ends of the bell curve that it could be more like 80/20 heads or 80/20 tails.